cstroe/svndumpapi/src/test/resources/dumps/README.md

 # How to create the test SVN Dump Files

-The `SVNDumpFileParser` unit tests are based on the files in this directory.
+Many unit tests are based on the files in this directory.

+The `Makefile` calls scripts to create svn dump files.
+This is useful in order to understand how the files were created.
+If a script does not exist, then the commands to create that dump should be listed below in this file.

+Slowly, we should convert all of the instructions below into scripts.

 ## PREAMBLE